ionlang/ionshared/README.md

 * [Mingw64](http://mingw-w64.org/doku.php/download)² (Windows only)

 ---
-1. _A different, close version of LLVM might work, but you will need to modify `CMakeLists.txt`, specifically where `find_package(LLVM X.0.0 REQUIRED CONFIG)` occurs._
+1. _LLVM must be built from source on Windows.
+A different, close version of LLVM might work, but you will need to modify `CMakeLists.txt`, specifically where `find_package(LLVM X.0.0 REQUIRED CONFIG)` occurs._

 2. _Mingw64's GCC version is 8 and not 10, so you might have to use [WinBuild](http://win-builds.org/doku.php)'s GCC 10 along with Mingw64 on Windows._